Get Involved Groups (GIG)

 Looking to get involved further?

-Find out more about our Get Involved Action Group (GIGA) below.
+Find out more about our Get Involved Group (Online) below.

-Unlike the informal drop-in Get Involved Group, GIGA is a registered membership group.
+Unlike the informal drop-in Get Involved Group, Get Involved Group (Online) is a registered membership group.
 It brings together people with lived experience of disability, long-term health conditions, mental health challenges, and neurodivergence to give meaningful feedback on council consultations and plans.

 This is a brilliant opportunity to influence local policy in a more formal, ongoing way.